curryjam/personal-site/README.md

     cp sample.env .env
     ```

     and set values as appropriate.
-Most people will not need to make changes.

 3. Run the following command to build the react application and serve it with hot module reloading: